stevebaeyen/stevebaeyen.github.io/_posts/2025-07-27-bioinformatics-terminal-workflow.md

 }
 ```

-If you want more inspiration and possibilities, check out [this link](https://tldp.org/LDP/abs/html/sample-bashrc.html) or
+If you want more inspiration and possibilities, check out [this link](https://tldp.org/LDP/abs/html/sample-bashrc.html)
 ---

 ## 🧱 2.
 Terminal Multiplexing with `tmux`